dmdhrumilmistry/wiset/README.md

 2. Open Terminal and clone the repository.
 3. To clone use : git clone https://github.com/dmdhrumilmistry/wiset
 4. now change directory to  wiset using: cd wiset
-5. run the python Wiset script: python wiset
+5. run the python Wiset script: python Wiset.py